yatish27/shore/README.md

 ```

 ## License 🔑
-Shore is released under the MIT License.
+Shore is released under the [MIT License](./LICENSE.txt).

 ## Contributing 🤝
-PRs are welcome to repository
+PRs are welcome